Apoorv-1009/RRT-Variants-Case-Study/README.md

 RRT*-SMART (RRT*-Short Memory Adaptive Random Tree) is a variant of RRT* that aims to further enhance path quality and convergence speed.
 It introduces a "smart" sampling technique that biases the sampling around key points around obstacles (called beacons) and a short memory mechanism that helps in maintaining a balance between exploration and exploitation.
 This results in faster convergence to high-quality paths compared to standard RRT*.

-## Informed-RRT*
+## Informed RRT*

-Informed-RRT* is an extension of RRT* that focuses on improving the efficiency of the search process.
+Informed RRT* is an extension of RRT* that focuses on improving the efficiency of the search process.
 It introduces an ellipsoidal sampling space that is informed by the first path returned by RRT*, effectively reducing the sampling space as the algorithm progresses.
-This allows Informed-RRT* to focus the search on the most promising regions, leading to faster convergence to the optimal path.
+This allows Informed RRT* to focus the search on the most promising regions, leading to faster convergence to the optimal path.

 ## Usage
-Notebooks containing the code for RRT, RRT*, RRT*-SMART, and Informed-RRT* are included in the repository. </br>
+Notebooks containing the code for RRT, RRT*, RRT*-SMART, and Informed RRT* are included in the repository. </br>
 Open the Jupyter notebooks to explore the different RRT algorithms:
    - `RRT.ipynb`
    - `RRTstar.ipynb`